yrahul3910/video-sharing-site/README.md

 ## MySQL Style Guide
 The style guide at [this link](http://www.sqlstyle.guide/) is used and followed in this project.

+## Documentation Guide
+Functionality that is abstracted, such as in `search.js`, should have JSDoc comments for each function.
+Any React components used must be added in the `React Components` section above.
+Block-level comments are preferred, but not required if the code is trivial.
+For non-trivial logic, comments should be added briefly describing the working of the code.

 # Video Directory Structure
 All videos are uploaded to the `videos` folder.
 The database simply stores the paths to these videos and thumbnail images.
 To simplify implementation, the site only supports uploads by users, and users can subscribe to other users.
 This makes certain aspects of implementation easier.